 GMO are genetic modified plants that are used in extensive farming to control the growth of the plants and achieve a higher productivity, lowering the price of the ingredients.
 We are NOT using any ingredient that have GMO origins and the animal feed for our ingredients are NOT fed with any GMO ingredients.
 Learn all about organic.

-Our factory is CO2/carbon neutral certified.
+Our factory is Carbon neutral.

 Our food is produced in Bavaria, Germany, as all our ingredients are 100% Organic and issued from this region.